DigixGlobal/etc-redemption/guide/GUIDE.md

-🚨 Redemption stage has not started yet, activation block set for 3,800,000
+🚨 Redemption stage has not started yet, *snapshot* block set for 3,800,000

+🚨 DGDR will be redeemable after the *activation* block - to be announced!

 # Digix ETC Redemption User Guide